mkg20001/autoflash/README.md

 Note that the last 4 items get updated by doing a full re-flash of the system partion (takes longer than just flashing them individually, but this keeps the system partion cleaner)

+## Other nice features:

+ - Parallel flashing: Add the `ANDROID_SERIAL=<your-serial>` parameter in front of the command to safely flash multiple phones in parallel
+ - Backups: Before every flash a backup of the data partition is taken
+ - Robust and well tested: Used in production for over a year.
+My devices are living proof that this script won't brick yours!

 ## What is supported?

 Currently the following devices are supported: